yjbanov/dart-const-functions/README.md

 ## Non-goals

-This proposal is simply syntactic sugar on top of the existing `const` expressions.
-The proposed expressions can be syntactically and lexically transformed to the existing syntax that is accepted by current Dart implementations.
+Proposed is simple syntactic sugar on top of the existing `const` expressions. `const` expressions can be syntactically and lexically transformed to the existing syntax that is accepted by current Dart implementations.
 Anything that requires more than static transformation is beyond the scope of this proposal.
 For example, this proposal does